 You can read a similar story about Jennifer Winter at themuse.com.
 Accepting your mistake and then compensating the client for your mistake always help.

-4. Don’t be emotional
+4. Don’t be Emotional

-Clients will move on and so do you.
-There are some clients where you will have done everything good about it to keep them as a long-term client but there will be a situation when the client may not need what you have to offer.
+Clients will move on, and so should you.
+There are some clients where you will have done everything good about it to keep them as long-term clients.

 Avoid being emotionally attached to them.

 Being a friend is excellent, and I am friends of some of my clients with whom I have not worked for a few years.
 However, it doesn’t mean I take their decision of not working with me emotionally.

 Even clients who remember me in their dire situations only and I am fine helping them out for a much higher price.

 Finally, understand that clients aren’t difficult, but situations are.
 It’s ok to say no to clients but avoid using the word never.